LouisLanganay/commit-ai-generator/README.md

 1. Open Visual Studio Code (VS Code).
 2. Go to the Extensions view by clicking on the square icon in the left sidebar or pressing `Ctrl+Shift+X`.
-3. Search for "Commit AI" in the Extensions Marketplace.
+3. Search for ``commit ai generator`` in the Extensions Marketplace.
-4. Click the "Install" button for the "Commit AI" extension.
+4. Click the "Install" button for the "Commit AI Generator" extension.

 ## 🛠 Configuration